Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds

-Various methods have been proposed to tackle the unsupervised domain adaptation (UDA) problem on point clouds and most of these methods can be categorized into two main categories, \ie, the adversarial-training (AT)-based methods~\cite{qin2019pointdan, wang2021cross} and self-supervised learning (SSL)-based methods~\cite{achituve2021self, zou2021geometry, liang2022point, shen2022domain, fan2022self, cardace2023self}.
+Various methods have been proposed to tackle the UDA problem on point clouds and most of these methods focus on the feature extractor adaptation.
+These methods can be categorized into two main categories, \ie, the adversarial-training (AT)-based methods~\cite{qin2019pointdan, wang2021cross} and self-supervised learning (SSL)-based methods~\cite{achituve2021self, zou2021geometry, liang2022point, shen2022domain, fan2022self, cardace2023self}.

 The AT-based methods aim at learning a feature extractor to extract domain-invariant features from both source samples and target samples that cannot be distinguished by a domain discriminator.
-However, adversarial learning is not stable, and the semantic meaning of the features extracted can hardly be guaranteed, which leads to an unsatisfactory adaptation performance~\cite{shen2022domain}.
-The SSL-based methods aim at designing self-supervised tasks to enable the feature extractor to extract semantically meaningful features from the target samples, which are then delivered to the classifier supervised by the source labels for classification.
-However, self-supervised learning tasks can only help the model to learn low-level geometry features that are not suitable for high-level recognition tasks like recognition~\cite{rao2020global, rao2022pointglr, sauder2019self}.
-Moreover, there is no theoretical proof that the features extracted from the target sample are suitable for classification by a source-supervised classifier.
+However, adversarial training encounters stability issues and lacks a guarantee of semantically meaningful feature extraction~\cite{shen2022domain}.
+The SSL-based methods aim at designing self-supervised tasks to enable the feature extractor to extract semantically meaningful features from the target samples, which are then delivered to the classifier supervised by source labels for classification.
+However, self-supervised tasks primarily facilitate the learning of low-level geometry features, which may be inadequate for high-level recognition tasks, and there is no theoretical proof ensuring that the extracted features from target samples using self-supervised tasks can be distinguished by the source-supervised classifier~\cite{rao2020global, rao2022pointglr, sauder2019self}.